LucianaSelv/AWS-Business-Solutions-Portfolio/visa-campaign/README.md

-# 🚀 Serverless Customer Acquisition Platform for Visa – AWS Free Tier Solution
+# Serverless Customer Acquisition Platform for Visa – AWS Free Tier Solution

-## 📚 Context
+## 🚀 Project Overview
+This project demonstrates a serverless architecture designed to scale a promotional campaign for Visa and an E-commerce using AWS Free Tier services.
-Visa and Ricardo Electro collaborated to grow the Visa customer database through a $1.99 Gillette kit promotion.
-A real-time test leak led to unexpected traffic surges and exposed signup vulnerabilities.
+Visa and E-commerce partnered to grow Visa's customer database and drive activation through a $1.99 Gillette kit promotion.
+During real-time testing, an affiliate leak led to unexpected traffic surges and exposed signup vulnerabilities.
+It reimagines a real-world case where a high-profile campaign required a **fraud-resistant**, **secure**, **scalable** solution to handle customer data integrity, high traffic, and seamless customer engagement.

 ## 🛠️ Business Challenge

+### Before Implementation:
-- Massive traffic spike due to early leak.
+- **High-risk traffic** due to leaked pre-campaign test.
-- Users able to register multiple times via different emails.
+- **Users bypassing purchase limits** by using multiple emails.
-- Fraud and resale risk without CPF validation.
+- **Absence** of strong identity verification mechanisms.
+- **Potential** for legal, financial, and brand reputation risks.
-- Need for scalable, secure architecture under high demand.
+- **Need for scalable, secure architecture** under high demand.

-## 🚀 Solution
+### 🛡️ My Role and Impact
+- Led crisis management during the campaign leak, collaborating directly with Visa’s head of marketing.
+- Identified root vulnerabilities in the customer registration system.
+- Protected the campaign integrity and ensured positive partner relations through proactive communication.
-Designed a serverless AWS architecture to:
+- Designed a **serverless AWS architecture** using Free Tier services.
+### Proposed and implemented Solutions:
-- Validate signups with CPF as a unique key.
+ - Validate signups with CPF as a unique user identifier.
+ - Securely collect sensitive user data (name, email, CPF, card) with account authentication.
  - Enforce a 1-unit-per-customer limit.
  - Handle unexpected traffic via scalable serverless services.
-- Engage users post-signup with Pinpoint follow-ups.
+ - Monitor metrics and engage customers post-signup.

+### 🏆 After Implementation:
+- **41% growth** in Visa/Mastercard customer mailing database.
+- **300% organic traffic** in E-commerce’s organic web traffic.
+- **24% increase** in e-commerce turnover.
+- **5x ROAS** (Return On Ad Spend)achieved.
+- **Full fraud prevention** and secure data handling implemented

 ## 🧰 AWS Services Used
 | Service | Purpose |